davidtchiu/davidtchiu.github.io/teaching/cs261/lab12.bst/index.md

   ```

 - Implement the `public boolean isFull()` method which tests to see if the tree is full.
-Recall that a BST is full if every node has either 0 or 2 children.
-An empty tree (i.e., `localRoot` is `null`) is not full, so return `false` immediately.
-Here's what to do otherwise: If `localRoot` is a leaf node, then the tree is full, so return `true`.
-If the `localRoot` node has only one child, the tree is not full, so return `false`.
-Otherwise, the given `localRoot` node must have *two* children, and it's full if both of its subtrees are also full ... so call your helper method recursively on the two children and see what they return!
+Recall that a BST is full if every node has 0 or 2 child nodes.
+You'll want to use the recursive helper pattern that you've been seeing so far: an empty tree (i.e., `localRoot` is `null`) is not full, so return `false`.
+Otherwise, if `localRoot` is a leaf node (no children), then clearly the tree it roots must be full, so return `true`.
+If the `localRoot` has only one child, the tree is not full, so return `false`.
+Otherwise, the given `localRoot` node must have *two* children, and it's full if both of its subtrees are *also* full ... so call your helper method recursively on the two children and check what they return!

   ```java
   BinarySearchTree<Integer> my_bst = new BinarySearchTree<>();